This article is for spinners who are dealing with a wool moth infestation in their stash! (Applies to a yarn stash, too!)

 - If your fiber has been turned to dust, say goodbye.
 Realistically, there is no way to save heavily infested wool.

 - If the fiber was not valuable either sentimentally or financially, say goodbye.
 Focus on what’s precious to you.

-- If it was precious, carefully pick out any parts of it that were heavily contaminated or has living critters in it and say goodbye to that.
-Be gentle, so you don’t spread eggs that were in the parts you remove.
+- If it was precious, carefully pick out any parts of it that were not heavily contaminated or have living critters in it and say goodbye to the rest.

 Step 9: Save What Is Precious

 With the part you really want to save, you should first wash your fiber.

 - Using as much water as possible with a gentle wool-wash such as Kookaburra, wash in small batches.